 One thing to note is that Alzheimer’s disease does not just appear overnight.
 It occurs over the span of a few years.
 Signs and symptoms develop little by little until the disease is suspected.
 Being occasionally forgetful happens to most people, however, that does not mean that they have dementia.
 Memory loss is just one of the symptoms of dementia, the disease comes with many other symptoms as we discussed earlier.

-Currently there is no cure for this disease and the only treatment for dementia consists of taking medications.
+Currently, there is no cure for this disease, and the only treatment for dementia consists of taking medications.
 There is research being conducted for Alzheimer’s disease as well as other forms of dementia, however, there is no cure for this disease.
-The only thing that can be done is slow down it’s progression.
+The only thing that can be done is to slow down its progression.

 Although there is no cure for dementia, there are things you can do to try and avoid it.
 Looking after your health is very important when it comes to avoiding this disease.
 It’s helpful to have a proper diet and nutrition plan in place, work out regularly/stay as active as possible, and adopt an all-around healthy lifestyle.
 Be sure that you’re also seeing your doctor regularly, to ensure that you are maintaining optimal physical and mental health.

 Apart from adopting a healthy lifestyle, it is key to take part in daily activities that help keep your mind sharp.
 You can easily do this by playing games, writing, doing puzzles, reading, playing an instrument, and interacting socially with others.